aws/aws-lakeformation-best-practices/content/data-sharing/updating-cross-account-sharing-versions.md

     ]
 }
 ```
-3. Update the cross account version of the source or grantor account to V4.
+3. Update the cross account version of the source or grantor account to V3 or V4.

-Once you choose  Version 4, all new named resource grants will go through the new cross-account grant mode when using Lake Formation sharing.
+Once you choose  Version 3 or 4, all new named resource grants will go through the new cross-account grant mode when using Lake Formation sharing.

 To optimally use AWS RAM capacity for your existing cross-account shares, you can follow the below steps: